In South Devon, we are blessed with a vast array of wonderful eateries. All offering delectable food grown, nurtured...

 The cosmopolitan Anzac Street Bistro combines Mediterranean cuisine with a Polish twist alongside Devon-sourced ingredients to create a unique restaurant.
 The menu changes with the seasons, not simply to reflect the availability of fresh produce but also how our tastes reflect the time of year.
 There’s an emphasis on seafood but plenty of other options too.

 Owners Simon and Aga, along with Head Chef Rafal, are also happy to accommodate diners with specific dietary requirements.
 This makes them a popular choice for vegans and vegetarians, as well as those with allergies or intolerances.

-There’s live music at the Anzac Street Bistro on most Saturdays and some Sundays, which tends to be mellow piano or acoustic sets with other performances arranged for the town’s annual festivals.
+There’s live music at the Anzac Street Bistro on most Saturdays and some Sundays, which tends to be mellow piano or acoustic sets with other performances arranged for the town’s annual events and festivals.